Market-Connections Professional Resume Writing Services

 • You may be asked to take a medical examination, but only if all candidates seeking the same job category are required to complete a medical examination.
 An offer of employment may be conditional depending on the results of the examination.

-Pregnancy Discrimination Act
+5. Pregnancy Discrimination Act

 In 1978, Congress amended Title VII of the Civil Rights Act of 1964 to enact the Pregnancy Discrimination Act (PDA).
 This law forbids discrimination based on pregnancy when it comes to any aspect of employment, including hiring.
 If a woman is temporarily unable to perform her job due to a medical condition related to pregnancy or childbirth, the employer or other covered organization must treat her the same way it treats any other temporarily disabled employee.
-For example, the employer may have to provide light duty assignments, disability leave, or unpaid leave to pregnant employees, if it does so for other temporarily disabled employees.
+For example, the employer may have to provide light-duty assignments, disability leave, or unpaid leave to pregnant employees if it does so for other temporarily disabled employees.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 You do not have to disclose your pregnancy to a prospective employer when applying for a position.
 However, you may not want to change jobs during pregnancy if your health care coverage would be affected by a new position.
 If the new employer offers health care coverage, there may be a waiting period before coverage begins.
 However, insurance coverage for a pregnancy generally cannot be denied within a group insurance plan.
 The Health Portability and Accountability Act of 1996 (HIPAA) ensures that group health insurance plans cover pregnancy, in most cases.
 However, if your new employer does not offer a health insurance benefit, you may find it difficult to obtain an individual policy that covers your pregnancy-related claims.

-• Under the Family and Medical Leave Act of 1993 (FMLA), a new parent (including foster and adoptive parents) may be eligible for 12 weeks of leave (unpaid, or paid if the employee has earned or accrued it) that may be used for care of the new child.
-However, to be eligible, the employee must have worked for the employer for 12 months prior to taking the leave, and the employer must have a specified number of employees.
+• Under the Family and Medical Leave Act of 1993 (FMLA), a new parent (including foster and adoptive parents) may be eligible for 12 weeks of leave (unpaid, or paid if the employee has earned or accrued it) that may be used for the care of the new child.
+However, to be eligible, the employee must have worked for the employer for 12 months before taking the leave, and the employer must have a specified number of employees.

-Immigration Reform and Control Act
+6. Immigration Reform and Control Act

-In compliance with the Immigration Reform and Control Act, discrimination on the basis of national origin involves treating applicants unfavorably because they are from a particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background (even if they are not).
+In compliance with the Immigration Reform and Control Act, discrimination based on national origin involves treating applicants unfavorably because they are from a particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background (even if they are not).
 National origin discrimination can also extend to treating candidates unfavorably because they are married to (or associated with) a person of a certain national origin, or because of their connection with an ethnic organization or group.

-Employers may not refuse to accept lawful documentation that establishes the employment eligibility of an employee, or demand additional documentation beyond what is legally required, when verifying employment eligibility, based on the employee’s national origin or citizen status.
+Employers may not refuse to accept lawful documentation that establishes the employment eligibility of an employee, or demand additional documentation beyond what is legally required, when verifying employment eligibility, based on the employee’s national origin or citizenship status.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 • If a phone interview goes well but the in-person interview does not, your national origin may or may not be the issue.
 It can be difficult to find out exactly why you were not hired.